-Symptoms COVID-19 Test Result: Management of Individual: Symptomatic Positive PCR test or rapid take- home test Fully vaccinated staff (i.e. staff who have received the complete vaccine series for COVID-19 and it has been 14 days after the second dose in a two dose series, or one dose in a one dose series (i.e. Janssen vaccine)) or student (2 doses of mRNA vaccine): Isolate for 5 days from the start of symptoms or until they resolve, whichever is longer, if symptoms are not related to a pre-existing condition For up to five days following their isolation, all fully vaccinated individuals must wear masks whenever they are in a public place and/or in the company of another person (no exceptions permitted).
+Symptoms COVID-19 Test Result: Management of Individual: Symptomatic Positive molecular (e.g. PCR) test or rapid antigen take-home test molecular (e.g. PCR) test or rapid antigen take- Fully vaccinated staff (i.e. staff who have received the complete vaccine series for COVID-19 and it has been 14 days after the second dose in a two dose series or one dose in a one dose series [i.e. Janssen vaccine]) or student (2 doses of mRNA vaccine): Isolate for 5 days from the start of symptoms or until they are fever free for 24 hours without the use of fever reducing medication and other symptoms are improving, whichever is longer, if symptoms are not related to a pre-existing condition Following their home isolation period, all fully vaccinated individuals must wear masks at all times when in a public place or otherwise in the company of other persons for up to 5 more days (10 days total).
+This means they must eat or drink alone, away from others.
+If it's not possible to give each student on day 6-10 isolation a private space to eat in, they can cohort together with other COVID-19-infected individuals for meals in the same well- ventilated room.
+Distancing is recommended and individuals should remain masked at all times when not actively consuming food and drink.
 If schools find this operationally challenging to accommodate, the consistent use of a 10 day absence prior to return, for both immunized and non-immunized cases, is an acceptable approach.
-Not fully vaccinated: Isolate for 10 days from the start of symptoms or until they resolve, whichever is longer, if symptoms are not related to a pre-existing condition.
-Negative PCR test Fully vaccinated staff (i.e. staff who have received the complete vaccine series for COVID-19 and it has been 14 days after the second dose in a two dose series, or one dose in a one dose series (i.e. Janssen vaccine)) or student (2 doses of mRNA vaccine): Stay home until symptoms resolve, before cautiously resuming normal activities.
-Not fully vaccinated: Stay home until symptoms resolve, if symptoms are not related to a pre-existing condition, before cautiously resuming normal activities.
-Negative rapid take-home test NOTE: A negative test result does not rule out infection.
-Continue monitoring your symptoms and following public health guidelines.
-Isolate immediately for 24 hours.
+Not fully vaccinated: Isolate at home for 10 days from the start of symptoms or until they are fever free for 24 hours without the use of fever reducing medication and other symptoms are improving, whichever is longer, if symptoms are not related to a pre-existing condition.
+Negative molecular (e.g. PCR) test Fully vaccinated staff (i.e. staff who have received the complete vaccine series for COVID-19 and it has been 14 days after the second dose in a two dose series or one dose in a one dose series [i.e. Janssen vaccine]) or student (2 doses mRNA